WinampAudio/social-feed/README.md

 ## Submission

 When you are done, please push your branch to this repository and let us know that you are done.
-We will take a look at your code and get back to you as soon as possible.
+We willte take a look at your code and get back to you as soon as possible.